-Guilford Young College is an inclusive College offering a range of supported programs to meet the needs of all students.
+Guilford Young College is an inclusive college offering a range of supported programs to meet the needs of all students.

-LEARNING SUPPORT
+SUPPORTING LEARNING

 The College offers assistance for students who may require extra support to improve their literacy, numeracy or general learning skills.
-With a highly co-ordinated inclusive curriculum and support framework, students with learning needs are able to maximise their educational outcomes through an individualised and tailored learning program.
-Educational, social and vocational potential is reached in an environment constructed upon the principles of social justice.
+With an inclusive curriculum and support framework, students with learning needs can maximise their educational outcomes through an individualised and tailored learning plan.
+Educational, social and vocational potential is fostered in an environment constructed upon the principles of social justice.